appbaseio/Docs/content/docs/pipelines/API/stage-reference.md

 This guide explains all the pre-built stages supported in pipelines.

-# Answer AI

-This stage will generate answers based on the top results from the request query and return them

-## Inputs

-### API Key

-Type: string

-Key: `apiKey`

-(mandatory) OpenAI API key to access the API

-### Doc Template

-Type: string

-Key: `docTemplate`

-(optional) Template for building the context message for each hit.
-Supports special character 'source' that refers to the document '_source' field.
-Eg: '${source.text} is ${source.summary} with url as ${source.url}'

-### Maximum Tokens

-Type: integer

-Key: `maxTokens`

-(optional) Maximum number of tokens to pass to ChatGPT.
-Read more about it here: https://platform.openai.com/docs/api-reference/chat/create#chat/create-max_tokens

-### Model

-Type: string

-Key: `model`

-Model to use for getting the vector embeddings.
-Options can be found at https://platform.openai.com/docs/models.
-Defaults to 'gpt-3.5-turbo'

-### Query ID

-Type: string

-Key: `queryId`

-(optional) ID of the query where hits are going to be extracted from.
-This should be rarely needed, as it is picked from the ReactiveSearch query body to a 'search' type of query, with a fallback to a 'suggestion' type of query.

-### Query Template

-Type: string

-Key: `queryTemplate`

-(optional) Template for the query that is passed to ChatGPT as the question.
-Supports special character 'value' that refers to the 'value' field passed in the query object, e.g. Answer the query: '${value}'.
-Think step-by-step, cite the source after the answer and ensure the source is from the provided context.

-### System Prompt

-Type: string

-Key: `systemPrompt`

-(optional) First message that will be sent to ChatGPT from the system.
-Defaults to: You are a helpful assistant

-### Temperature

-Type: number

-Key: `temperature`

-(optional) Temperature to pass to ChatGPT.
-Defaults to 1.
-Read more about it here: https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature

-### Top Docs For Context

-Type: integer

-Key: `topDocsForContext`

-Number of documents from the top hits to pass to ChatGPT as context for the query.
-This value is capped to the minimum value of size (hits fetched in a request) and 100.
-Defaults to 3

 # Add Filter

 Add Filter action allows you to define the term filters that will get applied on the search type of queries.
 For example, if somebody searches for iphone then you may want to apply a brand filter with value as apple.